liquity/dev/README.md

    - If Chainlink breaks or changes its price more than the maximum, PriceFeed fetches the price from Tellor and proceeds depending on the following cases:
      - Tellor is broken: switch to `bothOraclesSuspect` and return last good price and
      - Tellor is frozen: switch to `usingTellor` and return last good price
-     - Otherwise: switch to `usingTellor` state and return the fetched Tellor price
+     - Otherwise: switch to `usingTellor` and return the fetched Tellor price
    - If Chainlink freezes, PriceFeed switches to `usingTellor`, fetches the price from Tellor and proceeds as follows:
-     - If Tellor is broken or frozen, return the last good price.
+     - If Tellor is broken or frozen, return the last good price
      - Otherwise: return the fetched Tellor price
 - `usingTellor`: The expected fallback state if Chainlink fails.
-   - Tellor is working properly while Tellor is not (i.e. none of the 3 following conditions are met): return the fetched Tellor price
+   - Tellor is working properly while Chainlink is not (i.e. none of the 3 following conditions are met): return the fetched Tellor price
-   - Tellor and Chainlink are both live and reporting similar prices again: Switch back to `usingChainLink` and return the Chainlink price
+   - Tellor and Chainlink are both live and reporting similar prices again: switch back to `usingChainLink` and return the Chainlink price
    - Tellor is broken: switch to `bothOraclesSuspect` and return last good price
-   - Tellor is frozen: PriceFeed returns the last good price without updating its state.
+   - Tellor is frozen: return last good price without updating the state

 - `bothOraclesSuspect`: The worst case where both oracles have issues.
 PriceFeed keeps returning the last good price unless both Tellor and Chainlink are live and reporting similar prices again.
-In that case, it switches back to `usingChainLink`, returning the Chainlink price.
+In that case, it switches back to `usingChainLink` and returns the Chainlink price.

 - `usingTellorChainlinkFrozen`: TBD